Tag

 If you’re after one of the hardest FM24 challenges, check out our most difficult FM24 challenge saves, and if you want thing to look as realistic as possible, check out our guide on how to import FM24 kits and logo packs, so your team looks how they’re supposed to.

-If handball being bad confuses you, and you don’t know where to start with the offside rule, we have the here, and if you would rather be the puppet master than the puppet, we have the best management games right here.
+If handball being bad confuses you, and you don’t know where to start with the offside rule, we have the best sports games here, and if you would rather be the puppet master than the puppet, we have the best management games right here.

 .